The Partially Examined Life

 The Partially Examined Life is a podcast and downloadable audio series about philosophy.
-It is self described at the beginning of many episodes as "A philosophy podcast by some guys who were at one point set on doing philosophy for a living, but then thought better of it."
+It is self-described at the beginning of many episodes as "a philosophy podcast by some guys who were at one point set on doing philosophy for a living, but then thought better of it."
 The most frequent participants are Mark Linsenmayer, Seth Paskin, Wes Alwan, and Dylan Casey.
 The show also sometimes brings on experts to discuss particular topics.
 The podcast's website also hosts other podcasts: music-based Nakedly Examined Music, Phi Fic: Truth in Fiction, Combat & Classics and Constellary Tales.

 History

 The show came together as the brain child of Mark Linsenmayer who reached out to Seth Paskin and Wes Alwan to do the show in the format of a podcast.
 Mark, Seth, and Wes had been classmates at the University of Texas while earning their master's degrees in Philosophy.
 The first full episode, "The Unexamined Life Is Not Worth Living," aired (became downloadable) on May 12, 2009.
 Dylan Casey later joined the program as a regular after previously having been a frequent guest.
 Dylan also manages The Partially Examined Life website.
+In 2024, they released a companion book of the same name to coincide with the show's 15th anniversary.